-A shareholder wishing to be represented by proxy at the Special Meeting or any postponement or adjournment thereof must deposit his or her duly executed form of proxy with the Corporation's transfer agent and registrar, Computershare Investor Services Inc., 8th Floor, 100 University Avenue, Toronto, Ontario, M5J 2Y1, Attention: Proxy Department, or by facsimile to (416) 263-9524 or 1-866-249-7775 or with the Corporation at the Corporate Headquarters of the Company at 26133 US Hwy 19 North, Suite 300 Clearwater, Florida 33763 not later than [TIME].
-[TIME ZONE] time) on [DATE], 2024 or, if the Special Meeting is adjourned, not less than 48 hours (excluding Saturdays, Sundays and holidays) before any postponement or adjournment of the Special Meeting.
+A shareholder wishing to be represented by proxy at the Special Meeting or any postponement or adjournment thereof must deposit his or her duly executed form of proxy with the Corporation's transfer agent and registrar, Computershare Investor Services Inc., 8th Floor, 100 University Avenue, Toronto, Ontario, M5J 2Y1, Attention: Proxy Department, or by facsimile to (416) 263-9524 or 1-866-249-7775 or with the Corporation at the Corporate Headquarters of the Company at 26133 US Hwy 19 North, Suite 300 Clearwater, Florida 33763 not later than 1:00 p.m.
+(Eastern Time) on April 11, 2024 or, if the Special Meeting is adjourned, not less than 48 hours (excluding Saturdays, Sundays and holidays) before any postponement or adjournment of the Special Meeting.
 The time limit for the deposit of proxies may be waived by the chair of the Special Meeting at his discretion, without notice.
 A shareholder may also vote by telephone or via the Internet by following the instructions on the form of proxy.
 If a shareholder votes by telephone or via the Internet, completion or return of the proxy form is not needed.

-The directors of the Corporation have fixed the close of business on [DATE], 2024 as the record date for the determination of the shareholders of the Corporation entitled to receive notice of the Special Meeting and to vote at the Special Meeting.
-At such date, [NUMBER] common shares were outstanding.
+The directors of the Corporation have fixed the close of business on March 11, 2024 as the record date for the determination of the shareholders of the Corporation entitled to receive notice of the Special Meeting and to vote at the Special Meeting.
+At such date, 7,290,557 common shares were outstanding.
 The holders of at least three-fourths of our common shares present at the Special Meeting in person or by proxy (and assuming a quorum of our outstanding common shares are represented at the Special Meeting in person or by proxy) must vote to approve the domestication proposal.
 No cumulative voting rights are authorized.
 A proxy circular/prospectus and form of proxy accompany this Notice.

-DATED at Clearwater, Florida this [DAY] day of [MONTH], 2024.
+DATED at Clearwater, Florida this 19th day of March, 2024.